boytchev/texture-generator/docs/camouflage.md

 ### API

+All texture modules share the same API.
+Note that *parameters* are the user-friendly set pattern characteristics, while *options* are the calculation-friendly version of the same characteristics, used internally by `pattern`.

 * `pattern( x, y, z, color, options )` &ndash; pattern implementation
 * `texture( params )` &ndash; generates a texture with given parameters
 * `options( params )` &ndash; converts parameters into internal options